MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn how to Create a 2nd API app and understand how to call the 1st API from the 2nd API.

-    Also, you will learn how Modern Software Architecture can make improve your code by introducing modulariztion versus old monolithic application.
+    Also, you will learn how Modern Software Architecture can make improve your code by introducing modularization versus old monolithic application.

  - **Demo 14: Examine Several API requests and well form the JSON return.**